Virgin Coconut Oil (CO) is one of those products we would hate to be without, it has helped us so much.

 - The best pastry crust ever is made using coconut oil as 50% of the shortening (recipe originally called for Crisco or lard.
 We substituted half butter, half coconut oil).
 The crust used for the Cornish Pasty has received rave reviews wherever it is served!

 - For most breakfasts, my daughter makes a variety of egg recipes, including omelets/frittatas, french toast, and egg-in-the-basket.
-She always uses coconut oil in the cast-iron skillet.
+She always uses CO in the cast-iron skillet.

 - It can be used for sautéing and caramelizing greens and onions, frying potatoes, and pan frying meats.
 Here, we show how we make greens and onions with coconut oil.

-- You can even use coconut oil in quick breads.
+- You can even use CO in quick breads.

 - We made the richest pie using chocolate for the filling and shredded coconut for the crust.